infretis/infretis/examples/lammps/water_dissociation/README.md

 * [x] fix lammpstrj processor
 * [x] fix xyz processor?
 * [ ] also adapt puckering exercise for cosy?
+* [ ] move puckering and water dissociation README.md to infentory
 ### Aloha 👋
 In this session, we will study the autoionization of water using **path sampling**.
 The main outcomes of such a simulation allow us to